energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 the other storage technologies, which can also be used for seasonal storage, the capacity is bounded by
 Eq. :eq:`eq:Sto_level_bound`.
-For these units, the storage behaviour is thus optimized over 8760h.
+For these units, the storage behaviour is thus optimized over 8760 hours.

 .. math::
     \textbf{Sto}_\textbf{in}(j,l,h,td)\cdot \Big(\lceil  \eta_{sto,in}(j,l)\rceil -1 \Big) = 0  ~~~~~~ \forall j \in \text{STO},\forall l \in \text{L}, \forall h \in \text{H}, \forall td \in \text{TD}